 With four mountains collectively forming one massive Colorado family ski resort, visitors from all over the world flock to Aspen and Snowmass for some of the most mind-blowing skiing in Colorado (and perhaps even the planet).
-With more than 5,300 acres of terrain, four mountains, and one lift ticket, you can finally experience “The Power of Fours.”
+With more than 5,500 acres of terrain, four mountains, and one lift ticket, you can finally experience “The Power of Fours.”

-If you are looking for a more family-oriented mountain to cruise down, Buttermilk is the perfect place for you.
+If you’re looking for a more family-oriented mountain to cruise down, Buttermilk is the perfect place for you.
 This ski area provides gently rolling hills and wide-open spaces that cater to newbies and families.
 However, more experienced and expert riders shouldn’t shy away from this mountain just because Buttermilk provides novices with ideal terrain.
 This mountain is also home to a 22-foot superpipe, two terrain parks, and an X Games-style course.

 As the largest of the four areas and bigger than the previous three combined, Snowmass features 96 trails, 21 lifts, three terrain parks, half pipes, and more.